ghoo1125/shopline/README.md

 ```

 # API
 Open browser and connect to service [swagger API](http://localhost:8000/docs) to view and play with the shopping cart and order endpoints.
 Or use `curl` command mannually if you are more comfortable with it.
-Detail API schema please refer to the [file](https://github.com/ghoo1125/shopline/blob/main/src/server.py)
+Detailed API schema please refer to the [file](https://github.com/ghoo1125/shopline/blob/main/src/server.py)
 There are 3 APIs put item into shopping cart, checkout cart and get cart for better viewing.
 <img width="1394" alt="Screen Shot 2022-10-04 at 10 33 20 PM" src="https://user-images.githubusercontent.com/15011876/193847536-be22f0cc-adf5-463e-b79d-1195ef5181bb.png">